joelyoshiya/Fetch_Rewards_Backend_Coding_Challenge/README.md

 ### Run

-- Run `docker run -p 8080:8080 receipt-processor-service` to start the service
+- Run `docker run -dp 8080:8080 --name receipt-rest-server receipt-processor-service` to start the service

 ## Test Environment

-Run tests via `go test` in the `/main` directory
+- Make sure you're on the most up to date build: `docker build -t receipt-processor-service:latest .`
+- Run the command `go test -v ./main` at the root to run the tests.

 ## Discussion